 Kentucky leads the nation in hepatitis C infections.
 Chronic hepatitis C infection can lead to cirrhosis, liver cancer, liver failure, and death.
 Thankfully, it can be cured.Â

 Since 2011, significant advances in the treatment of hepatitis C infections have paved the way for 99% cure rates regardless of duration of infection, fibrosis status, dialysis status, transplant, and/or HIV status.Â

-The UofL Hospital Hep C Center will lead our area in providing compassionate care, advocacy, access to curative hepatitis C treatments, liver assessment with Fibroscan, and world-class specialty pharmacy services.
+The UofL Hospital Hep C Center leads our area in providing compassionate care, advocacy, access to curative hepatitis C treatments, liver assessment with Fibroscan, and world-class specialty pharmacy services.
 There is no longer a need to worry about liver biopsies, interferon side effects, or stigma.
 All hepatitis C infected patients benefit from referral, regardless of age, and active or recent drug/alcohol use.

 Concerned about cost?
 Treatment is covered by Medicare, Medicaid, and most commercial insurance plans with little out-of-pocket costs.

 Hepatitis C is a liver infection caused by the Hepatitis C virus (HCV).
 Hepatitis C is a blood-borne virus.
 Today, most people become infected with the Hepatitis C virus by sharing needles or other equipment to inject drugs.
 For some people, hepatitis C is a short-term illness but for 70%â€“85% of people who become infected with Hepatitis C, it becomes a long-term, chronic infection.
 Chronic Hepatitis C is a serious disease than can result in long-term health problems, even death.
 The majority of infected persons might not be aware of their infection because they are not they have no symptoms.Â

 There is no vaccine for Hepatitis C. The best way to prevent Hepatitis C is by avoiding behaviors that can spread the disease, especially injecting drugs.